 As required by the Act we are required to disclose the steps we have taken during the year to identify and eradicate modern slavery and human trafficking.
 These include an assessment of country, sector, transaction and partnership risks through an induction and awareness programme reviewed by the Audit Committee for effectiveness.
 Transparency is encouraged through whistle blowing awareness and the maintenance of personal visits by management where possible.
-Particular attention is paid through our Know Your Customer policy to find true identities and through observance of the General Data Protection Regulation to avoid identity theft through fraud.
+Particular attention is paid through our Know Your Customer policy to find true identities and during the year to 30th April 2018 Steven Birks, a Main Board Director was nominated to mentor all subsidiaries in risk analysis including the effectiveness of KYC.
+Considerable effort was also put in to implement the requirements of the General Data Protection Regulation to avoid identity theft through fraud.

 Supply Chains and Suppliers

 The Group focuses on manufacturing within mechanical engineering and refractory engineering sectors.
 Our mechanical engineering sector serves the oil, petrochemical, gas, LNG and water markets as well as defence contractors, civil aviation authorities and border security agencies.
 Our refractory sector serves the jewellery casting, aerospace, fire protection, tyre moulding and shell moulding casting industries.

 The Group operates in the UK, Australia, Brazil, China, Finland, Germany, India, South Africa, South Korea and Thailand.

 The makeup and complexity of supply chains :

 The Group has the following policies in place: